NobPolish/apktool-mcp-server/README.md

 export SUPABASE_TABLE="apktool_logs"  # optional
 ```

-When these variables are set, each MCP tool invocation will store its parameters
+When configured, each MCP tool invocation stores its parameters and results in
-and results in the specified table.
+the specified table.

 ## To report bugs, issues, feature suggestion, Performance issue, general question, Documentation issue.
  - Kindly open an issue with respective template.